 GCU Golf Course Clubhouse

 Grand Canyon University was selected by The City of Phoenix to manage the Maryvale Golf Course Facilities.
 Todd & Associates collaborated with GCU to design a new clubhouse for their student-based golf team which is open to the public.
 The existing clubhouse was demolished, and the new design encompassed a 19,327 sq. ft., 2-story building with a basement.
 The 9,258 sq. ft.
 1st floor is open to the public and includes a lobby, pro shop, restaurant, and bar.
 The dining area is an adaptable space to allow for conferences or private functions.
 With breathtaking views of the golf course, there is a 3,068 sq. ft. patio for outdoor entertaining.
-The 2nd floor is reserved for the Grand Canyon University Golf Team and includes a team room, two coach’s offices, lounge area and storage room.
+The 2nd floor is reserved for the GCU Golf Team and includes a team room, two coach’s offices, lounge area, and storage room.
 The 8,614 sq. ft. basement level consists of a golf cart storage area, bag room, break room, storage space, elevator, and laundry room.

 College & University